 Donations made to EHAF are tax exempt under IRS 501(c)(3) Rules.
 The Foundation accepts donations in nearly any form and with any special terms or conditions.
 We work closely with donors, grantors, and other foundations to find and fit gifts with the appropriate purpose.
 EHAF is able to accept gifts in the form of: - Cash or Credit Card – via PayPal or contact us directly - Grants - Appreciated Securities - Aircraft, simulators, or other aviation oriented equipment - Bequests E-mail us at email@example.com to begin discussion regarding any type of donation or program.

 Larry Baum, Board President, began his interest in aviation in 1973 by purchasing 1/3 of a 1952 Piper Tri-Pacer.
 The following year, he learned to fly and has owned aircraft ever since.
 Over the years, he has mentored many individuals who had interests in aviation.
-He is a member of East Hill Flying Club and serves as Assistant Treasurer.
+He is a member of East Hill Flying Club.
 With a partner, Larry owns a 1979 Aerostar 601P/700P twin engine aircraft.
 Larry has served on a number of Foundation Boards and currently is a trustee of Legacy Foundation in Ithaca, NY and the Wings of Eagles Foundations in Big-Flats, NY.
 He is a Director of Tompkins Trust Company and serves as Board Chair of Cayuga Medical Center, both in Ithaca.

 Mike Meador, Vice President, happened to read a dog-eared copy of an aviation classic, “Stick and Rudder”, and determined on the spot to get a pilot’s license.
 His aviation passion apparently blended well with romance, since many of the early dates with Rhoda, the woman he married, involved meeting in a warehouse to rebuild a 1942 Aeronca Chief.
 They flew that airplane all over the eastern US before settling in Ithaca in 1988 when Mike joined the East Hill Flying Club, where he remains as an active pilot.
 In addition to being a past treasurer of EHFC, Mike was treasurer of the Tompkins County Public Library Foundation and a past board member of Pendleton Community Care, Ecovillage at Ithaca, Johnson School Alumni of Ithaca, North Pendleton Community Council, and The Mountain Institute.
 He founded the Finger Lakes Entrepreneurs Forum and is currently on the board of the Black Oak Wind Farm.
 Mike is a Principal Consultant with the Alliance for Manufacturing & Technology where he assists companies with strategic planning, marketing, succession, and related challenges.
 He also mentors early-stage entrepreneurs, both one-on-one and as a facilitator the Pre-Seed Workshop program.